cisagov/freeipa-server-packer/README.md

 After the AMI has been successfully created, you may want to allow other accounts in your AWS organization permission to launch it.
-For this project, we want to allow all accounts whose names begin with "env" to launch the most-recently-created AMI.
+For this project, we want to allow the "Shared Services" account to launch the most-recently-created AMI.
 To do that, follow these instructions:

 ```console